Does Peeling Sunburn Remove Tan?

 Use Tanning Products

 Tanning accelerators and tanning lotions (we love this tanning lotion from Dark Tans Exclusive) can do wonders at preventing your skin from peeling after tanning.
-These work by being packed with hydrating and nourishing ingredients, which allow the skin to tan instead of burn when exposed to the sun.

-Keep in mind that you would still need to use an SPF when using a tanning product, as they offer no protection from UV rays, so using both will be perfect at both preventing peeling, and developing a bronze tan.
+Keep in mind that you will still need to use an SPF when using a tanning product, as it offers no protection from UV rays.

 Use Self-Tanner

-As mentioned above, a self-tanner is the best way to develop a tan without peeling (we love this one from B.TAN).
 You do not have to spend any time in the sun at all, and you will still be able to develop a bronzed, golden glow.

 Does Peeling Sunburn Remove Tan?